The report to cabinet on 1 February will provide updates on current schemes and approval of £4...

-I retired from computers about 8 years ago and spent most of my time doing Council related activities or helping to run a number of charities.
-I also retrained as a Keep Fit teacher for the over 60s, which I love, and helps me to better understand the older people in the community.
+I retired from computers about 10 years ago and spent most of my time doing Council related activities or helping to run a number of charities.
+I also retrained as a Keep Fit teacher for the over 60s, which I love, and helps me to better understand the needs of the older people in the community.

 Much of a councillor’s time is spent chasing up fixes for potholes and missed bin collections, but there is much more to our role than that.
-See the bottom of the page for information about what I've been working on recently.
+We also have many committees and working groups that are required in order to carry out the Council’s duties.

 I have had a long standing interest in Dementia, and am delighted to be a Dementia Champion, helping to make more Dementia Friends and working towards making Royal Wootton Bassett & Cricklade Community Area, including Lyneham, Dementia Friendly Communities.